solliancenet/microsoft-postgresql-developer-guide/05_AI/05_05_Prompt_Engineering.md

 ### Generated Knowledge

-Many times a construction of a prompt will include using a company's data.
+Many times the construction of a prompt will include using a company's data.
 Part of the prompt will be from the company and the other part should be the actual prompt from the user.

 ### Least to most